labgrid-project/labgrid/doc/configuration.rst

    XenaManager:
      hostname: "example.computer"

+Arguments:
   - hostname (str): hostname or IP of the management address of the Xena tester

 Used by:
   - `XenaDriver`_